Over the river and through the woods, to Grandmother’s house, we go. Traveling this season?

 One way that you can prepare is by making a checklist.
 You can make a personalized one on Canva, or Parents.com has a checklist to help you be prepared for traveling with kids.
 Find the checklist here.

 Pack ahead and be as organized as you possibly can before you leave.
 Oh, and ALWAYS always have a change of clothes for each of your family members with you.
-In your carry-on, in your personal bag…be sure to have a full change of clothes to be prepared for the unexpected.
-And pack snacks…for your two year or your 17-year-old…have food on you.
+In your carry-on or personal bag…be sure to have a full change of clothes to be prepared for the unexpected.
+And pack snacks…for your two-year-old or your 17-year-old.
+Have food on you.
 You will thank yourself later.

 Be Flexible

 Yes, have an itinerary.
 Yes, have plans, but also be able to go with the flow.
 The unexpected will happen.
 It is better to have a good attitude about the situations that will arise.
 Sometimes that will be hard.
-Sometimes you will be crying over delayed flights, missing rental cars, disappointing rooms, or a myriad of other things.
-You hopefully laugh about it later, but if you go in with a sense of humor and an understanding that sometimes those hard moments will be some of our favorite memories.
+Sometimes, you cry over delayed flights, missing rental cars, disappointing rooms, etc. You hopefully laugh about it later, but if you go in with a sense of humor and an understanding that sometimes those hard moments will be some of our favorite memories.
 Plus, we are modeling how to handle disappointments for our kids.
 It is best if we can show them how to pivot.

 Have Fun